 - Make them a care package.
 A hand-picked box full of goodies is a great pick me up and way to encourage someone to do a little self-care, feel pampered or get creative.
-And it doesn’t have to cost you a fortune - here's some inspiration.

 - Bring them a furry friend to play with.
 When someone’s had a ruff day or feeling a little lonely, having a pet around for comfort has pawsome benefits for your wellbeing.
 If you can’t bring the company to them, the dog park is the next best place to get a fur fix and added bonus of getting out in the fresh air.

 - Watch their favourite movie beside them.
 Your couch or theirs.
 Sometimes just being there with someone and keeping them company during a difficult period can be more powerful than having a conversation.
 Plus no one likes to sit next to a talker during a movie.